deinsoftware/colorify/ISSUE_TEMPLATE.md

 - [ ] I checked the documentation and found no answer
 - [ ] I checked to make sure that this issue has not already been filed

+# Libraries

+How was referenced the library in your project?

+- [ ] It was referenced as project
+- [ ] It was referenced as NuGet package

 ## Expected Behavior

 Please describe the behavior you are expecting